 With your collaboration, you would help our research immensely.
 The goal of our research is to contribute to the development of support tools for dyslexia in English.

 Participants would have to play for 5-10 minutes the game MusVis (see Screenshot).
 This game explores how musical and visual elements have an impact on children with and, without dyslexia.
-We are looking for children between 7 and 11 years old (30 children with dyslexia and 30 children without dyslexia) during April.
-Only a desktop or laptop computer, headphones, and Internet are needed.
+We are looking for children between 8 and 11 years old.
+Only a desktop or laptop computer OR tablet, headphones, and Internet are needed.

 Please if you would like to participate – leave your contact details and we contact you with the study details.
 Duration only 5 – 10 Minutes.